Dita e Verës: Skrapar and Lushnjë

 In Skrapar and Lushnjë once the verore is removed, a wish is thought of, and then the bracelet is thrown into a bush or rose, or placed on a tree branch in the hope that a swallow will come to take it to build its nest, thereby fulfilling the thought wish.

 On this day, children in Skrapar go door to door singing the song of Summer Day, receiving as gifts colored eggs which they crack on each other's heads.
 The typical dish of Skrapar for this festival, besides Ballokume, is also Anak (a type of pie) with wild greens.
 Just like in Tropojë, in the evening, fires are lit to produce smoke, bidding farewell to the old and the bad, while children sing and dance around the fire.

 In Lushnjë, along with eggs, corn and wheat are also boiled to give to the children that come singing.
 Despite this, in Lushnjë Summer Day is not always celebrated on March 14; in fact, for Orthodox Christians, it is celebrated on March 1, while Muslims celebrate it on March 14.

 Berat

-The celebration starts early in the morning with groups of children from neighborhoods of this city.
+In Berat, the celebration starts early in the morning with groups of children from neighborhoods of this city.
 The children, dressed as if in the day of the carnivals improvising the devil, appeared with various masks as a symbol of the Summer Day festival.

 Various groups of children from kindergartens, schools, and high schools with their masks have traversed all the roads leading to the city's central square, performing humorous gestures.
 On the other hand, a car is displayed, which has the portrait of the devil on its body, ahead of which a carriage with brides symbolizes the day of the celebration.